alpqr/qt5-cinematic-experience/README.md

-This is a port of the well-known Qt 5 Cinematic Experience demo to be functional with the QRhi-based rendering path of Qt Quick in Qt 5.14.
+This is a port of the well-known Qt 5 Cinematic Experience demo to Qt 6, the new QRhi-based rendering path of Qt Quick, and CMake.
 Everything, including shader effects and particles are expected to be functional regardless of running on Vulkan, Metal, D3D11 or OpenGL.

-It also includes support for the experimental Direct 3D 12 backend of Qt 5.8.
-This is less significant now because that particular backend is likely to become deprecated and even removed in Qt 6, as it is superseded by the QRhi-based approach.
+As Qt 6.0 (dev branch of qtbase, qtdeclarative, qtshadertools) is work in progress at the time of writing, there is no guarantee everything will work as-is.

 Original readme below.
 ---------------------------------------------------------------------